PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 5. all of package changes should be commited (and pushed) as a new commit and there are version tags
 6. packages new version should already be published

-### Coming soon
+### Example Projects
+You can try to start nestjs service to deep dive analyzing the implementation of these plugins.

-- Example directory, that will be used to host example nestjs for showcase and testing purpose
+- Core: most of the function will be used here
+- Listener: side effect testing of Core service, such as listen user and member data changes for replication